 Our IVF journey

-The non-date aside, we married in a couple of years later and moved to Gig Harbor, where we remolded an old tri-level house with 16″ wide cedar siding, cut and milled on the property by the original owners.
-A hundred foot tall poplar sentries lined the driveway, and a salmon stream meandered through the field below the house.
+The non-date aside, we married a couple of years later and moved to Gig Harbor, where we remolded an old tri-level house with 16″ wide cedar siding, cut and milled on the property by the original owners.
+Hundred-foot-tall poplar sentries lined the driveway, and a salmon stream meandered through the tree below the house.

-Like well-trained researchers, we worked on the project feverishly for half a year without results.
+As you might expect of well-trained researchers, we worked on the project feverishly for half a year without results.
 Well, without the results we hoped for.
-We tested at a fertility lab and discovered we were both marginally normal, but rested on the lowest bar of that range.
-Our whole was less than the total of the parts.
-In a month, we knew within thirty minutes when she was ovulating.
-Still, no swollen belly appeared.
+We tested at a fertility lab and discovered we were both marginally normal but rested on the lowest rung of that ladder.
+Our whole, it seemed, was less than the total of the parts.

 We discovered she carried twins.
 One normal-sized – the big one he called her – and one almost impossibly shrimpy.

-“She’ll probably reabsorb,” he told us without apology.
+“She’ll probably reabsorb,” he told us over his shoulder without apology.

 Wife and children kept growing.
-The doctor was surprised that the little one hung on and laughed when he saw my wife, looking like someone taped a beach ball onto her left side under her clothes.
+He was surprised that the little one hung on and laughed when he saw my wife looking like someone had taped a beach ball onto her left side under her clothes.

 Soon – too soon – delivery was upon us.
-We went to our army doctor once more, and he sent Mal to the hospital and sent me home for clothes.
-I spent the afternoon in her room and then left her there alone – really the one single thing in my life I regret – to go home and to get clothes and to sleep for the night.
+We went to our army doctor once more, who sent Mal to the hospital and sent me home for clothes.
+I spent the afternoon in her room and then left her there alone – the one single thing in my life I truly regret – to go home for clothes and to sleep for the night.

-Mal was scared and awestruck and amazed.
+Mal was scared and awestruck and amazed that this thing was coming true.
 Nurses wheeled her into the operating room and flipped the switch for music.
 I stood at her head, not sure I wanted to watch.
 The doctor came, made final preps, said Okay, then grabbed a scalpel.
 He set it down on one side of her beach ball and sliced a shallow six-inch smile under her belly button.
 With a finger, he ran along the wound to open it and reached in to grab the big one, hovering just below the surface.
-I don’t remember who cut the cord, but she was cleaned up and set aside in a swaddling wrap.
-“Man,” he said, with Madi crying.
+I don’t remember who cut the cord, but the babe was cleaned and set aside in a swaddling wrap.
+“Man,” he said, with baby Madi crying.
 Bellering.
 “That one’s mad as a hornet.”

 With the big one wrapped and warm, the doctor reached for the little one, lifting out what looked like a kitten.
 Nurses cleaned her and wrapped her and put her on the counter, and we waited for a cry, but none came.
 I thought the worst.
 Visibly upset, the doctor grabbed a buzzer and zapped her.
 She inhaled like she was going underwater and let out a tiny yelp.
 She heaved a deep breath and went to sleep.